 Behavioral Health Jobs is a dedicated database of jobs in the behavioral health industry.
 We have positions available for every experience level and department in several companies, including treatment facilities, hospitals, government facilities, and community centers.
 If you are looking for entry-level behavioral health jobs in a city near you, check out the available jobs on the Behavioral Health Jobs website today.

-Education Requirements for Jobs in Mental Health
+Education Requirements for Jobs in Behavioral Health

-If you are interested in jobs in mental health, you will be looking at several years of education beyond a high school diploma or bachelor’s degree.
+If you are interested in jobs in behavioral health, you will be looking at several years of education beyond a high school diploma or bachelor’s degree.
 Many people will choose to work full or part-time at a treatment facility while going to school at night.
 This work can help speed up the time it will take to complete all of the education requirements and clinical experience necessary to excel in your career path.

 - Bachelor’s or master’s degree through an accredited university